 What if a Judge Has Already Denied My Claim?

 Has your SSD claim been denied?
 It is important to remember that the vast majority of initial claims are denied.
 At this point, you may want to consider seeking an appeal.
 When you are looking for an attorney for legal help, you should look at his or her track record of appealing unfavorable administrative law judge (ALJ) decisions.

-To discuss your denied claim, we recommend scheduling a free consultation with a Pittsburgh denied SSD claim lawyer by calling us at 412-794-8003 (locally in the Pittsburgh area) or toll free at 1-866-438-8773 (outside the Pittsburgh calling area).
+To discuss your denied claim, we recommend scheduling a free consultation with a SSD lawyer by calling us at 412-794-8003 (locally in the Pittsburgh area) or toll free at 1-866-438-8773 (outside the Pittsburgh calling area).

-Osterhout Disability Law, LLC, represents disabled individuals throughout southwestern Pennsylvania, eastern Ohio, northern West Virginia, and Maryland.
-Our attorneys and staff provide clients with the benefit of over 50 years of combined experience and the knowledge gained through handling over 20,000 Social Security Disability claims.
+Osterhout Berger Disability Law represents disabled individuals.
+Our attorneys and staff provide clients with the benefit of over 50 years of combined experience and the knowledge gained through handling over 30,000 Social Security Disability claims.

 Administrative Law Judge Errors

 When preparing a case for hearing, we always have in mind the most recent case decisions of the federal courts, which have exposed errors ALJs frequently make when denying benefits.
 We say that our job is to win the case but, if we can’t, we make sure we can show where the ALJ made mistakes so that an appeal is more likely to be successful.

 Representation Before the Appeals Council